Solar Radio

 Solar Radio is a London-based radio station, which originally started life as a pirate radio station.
 Solar broadcasts primarily soul to London on DAB and online.

-Solar (originally short for Sound of Londons Alternative Radio) first broadcast as a pirate radio station on 4 November 1984, and was founded by DJs Clive Richardson and Tony Monson, the latter whom joined Kiss FM.
+Solar (originally short for Sound of Londons Alternative Radio) first broadcast as a pirate radio station in October 1984, and was founded by DJ Tony Monson, who later joined Kiss FM.
 Solar ceased broadcasting in October 1988 as an unlicensed operator.

 On 1 June 1999, Solar returned through satellite broadcasting, initially broadcasting on Astra 19.2°E, and then Astra 2 (used by Sky TV) from 9 August 2000 where they stayed until 31 May 2019.
 From 29 October 2015, Solar also commenced broadcasting on the Trial London DAB MUX.